Domaine Modat - Côtes du Roussillon De-ci De-là 2022

 About the wine:

-A robust white wine that truly captures the taste of the wind sweeping over mountain brush and rocks.
+A robust white wine that truly tastes like the wind sweeping over the brush and rocks of a mountain.
 It’s sage and purple sage flowers.
-It’s the scent of your hands after a climb—geosmin and earth—and the smell of moss clinging to the underside of rocks beneath a waterfall.
+It’s the smell of your hands after rock climbing—geosmin and earth—and the scent of moss clinging to the underside of rocks beneath a waterfall.
 And yet, there is sweetness as it warms and opens up in the glass—a sweetness and purity of fruit that became more pronounced as we tasted it over several days.
 Baked pears, then fuzzy peaches.
 A hint of caramel on the finish.

 James Suckling